 -Phoenix Wright: Ace Attorney: Justice For All (European 2), released for the NDS with Italian and Spanish language.

--Apollo Justice: Ace Attorney (European).
-Tentative release date of May 9th, 2008.
+-Apollo Justice: Ace Attorney (European), released May, 2008.

 What was remade from the GBA versions to the NDS ones?